 Organization Tips to Develop a Job Search Plan

-Once you’ve figured out what you are looking for, develop your education job search plan.
+Develop your education job search plan once you know what you want.
 Your job search will be more effective if you map out your strategy.
 If you do it correctly, you can quickly answer teaching job postings, which is critical to a successful job hunt.

 Set daily and weekly objectives to have a concrete way to evaluate your progress and determine the amount of time you will spend on each job search activity, like research, targeting teaching jobs, and making contacts.

 Your schedule should be built around tasks you know need to be completed.
-For instance, updating or creating a strong LinkedIn profile, updating your resume and cover letter, targeting your resume and cover letter for specific education postings, conducting networking activities, and the actual act of job searching all need to be factored into your schedule.
+For instance, updating or creating a strong LinkedIn profile, updating your resume and cover letter, targeting your resume and cover letter for specific education postings, conducting networking activities, and job searching must all be factored into your schedule.

 Before you even begin your job search, you should be able to plan the first week’s schedule based on what you know will need to be done – like updating your resume and cover letter.
 Once you create your job search schedule – stick with it!
 Don’t pick and choose which items to complete, as this is the perfect recipe for an unorganized job search disaster.

 Aim to organize your job searching days like an ordinary workday if you are unemployed.
-And if you are currently employed, you must schedule a substantial amount of time for job searching.
+You must schedule a substantial amount of time for job searching if you are currently employed.

 Even when organized, job searching is a time-consuming process and will require your regular attention.
 Schedule at least an hour or two of time specific to your job search each day.